-When UE supporting On-demand SSB operation, during meausrments on deactivated SCC
+When UE supporting On-demand SSB operation, due to measurements on deactivated SCC

-- No interruption is allowed on deactivated SCC before OD-SSB is indicated when there is only OD-SSB but not the first SSB transmission.
+- No interruption is allowed on any active serving cell before OD-SSB is indicated when there is only OD-SSB but not the first SSB transmission.

-- If UE does not receive SCell activation command at the end of FMW, the same interruption of deactivated SCell measurement interruption can be applied, provided that the measCycleSCell equal or longer than 640ms when
+- If UE does not receive SCell activation command at the end of FMW, the same interruption as the interruption during measurements on deactivated SCC defined in Clause 8.2.2.2.3 can be applied, provided that the measCycleSCell equal or longer than 640ms when

-- SCell is configured to a UE but before the UE receives SCell activation command (e.g., as defined in TS 38.321).
+- The SCell is configured to UE but before the UE receives SCell activation command (e.g., as defined in TS 38.321).

 NR Slot length (ms)